Madame-Aehm/CAB-Project-1-Spikes/spike3/notes.md

 ### Grid-template-areas

 - **Grid-template** with **areas** is the other way to define the shape of your grid.
-It can be used together with **grid-template-rows** and/or **grid-template-columns**, or it can be used to initialize the grid itself, however the size of the cells will be determined by the content if you don't set the row/column sizes.
+It can be used together with **grid-template-rows** / **grid-template-columns**, or it can be used to initialize the grid itself (in this case the size of the cells will be determined by the content).

-- The **grid-template-areas** property accepts the **names** of the areas in each row surrounded by **quotation marks**.
+- The **grid-template-areas** property accepts **names** of the areas in each row.
 Each set of quotation marks represents a column.
 Each row needs to have the same number of cells in order to have correctly aligning columns.
 Example of 3 row, 4 column grid:

 ```css
 div {